 This recipe calls for 32 oz. of broth to roast your Thanksgiving Turkey in all night long.
 Cooked low and slow, the turkey juices will be full and rich with flavor.

 This year’s gravy might just be the best gravy you’ve ever had.
 Here’s a tried and true recipe tested for years for you to use.

 - Pour the liquid left behind in the roasting pan into a measuring cup and remove as much of the fat (reserve two tablespoons) as you can.

 - Add two tablespoons of your turkey fat into a sauce pan on medium high heat and combine with 2 tablespoons of flour.

 - Whisk and let cook on medium for a minute to cook out the raw flour taste.

 - Add in the rest of the turkey broth and let it cook until thickened, approximately 3 – 5 minutes.

 - Season to taste.

 If you’re slow roasting your turkey overnight, you may want to consider doing your entire holiday meal in the slow cooker!
 Here are more holiday side dish options, all made in the slow cooker!

-- Chicken Broth: You’ve been to the store so many times already and you don’t want to run back for chicken broth?
-No worries, If you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
+You’ve been to the store so many times already and you don’t want to run back for chicken broth?
+No worries, if you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
 You’ll need 4 cups of broth to cook a 14 – 16 lb bird.